-Can dogs eat grapes is one of the most asked questions on the web.
-Many pet parents don’t realize that grapes and raisins are highly toxic to dogs, leading to serious reactions such as diarrhea, stomach pain and kidney failure.
-Unfortunately, it’s unknown what causes grapes to be poisonous to dogs.
+Can dogs eat grapes and are grapes bad for dogs are two of the most asked questions on the web.
+Many pet parents don’t realize that grapes and raisins are highly toxic and bad for dogs, leading to serious reactions such as diarrhea, stomach pain, and kidney failure.

-Research has not identified grape toxicity elements, or how much of the fruit can be fatal, which means there’s no way to tell how severe or mild a dog can react to consumption.
+Research has not identified grape toxicity elements, or how much of the fruit can be bad for dogs, which means there’s no way to tell how severe or mild a dog can react to consumption.
 The best way to keep your dog healthy is to feed your best friend treats made for him.

 If your dog has eaten grapes, you may see some of the grape toxicity symptoms listed below:

 - Vomiting, usually within a few hours of ingestion, with partially digested grape, raisin residue present.

 - Stomach pain

 - Acute renal and/or gastrointestinal failure within 24 – 72 hours leading to slowed-down urination or none at all (in severe toxicity).

 How to treat a dog that’s eaten grapes

 It is imperative to contact your veterinarian immediately if your dog has consumed grapes.
 Prognosis depends on a variety of factors, such as the total amount consumed and time until treatment.

 Dogs who have received veterinarian care within a few hours may make a full recovery.
 A primary concern for veterinarians is kidney damage.